eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page-adoption-view.md

 The Model is designed to address the material at the lowest level requiring descriptive information, such as the material name in accordance with a standardized format, as well as the name and code of the referenced standard (materialNameStandardizedValue; referencedStandard; referencedStandardID).
 For example, a material name may be given based on the ISO 1043 standard, in which case ISO would be the referenced standard and ‘1043’ the referenced standard ID.
 The material class (materialClass) must be provided in accordance with the VDA standard 231-106.
 To provide relevant data regarding the material mass per declared unit of the material, the unit of measure, such as gram or kilogram (unitOfMeasureKey), must first be defined.
 Next, the gross material input weight (grossMaterialInputMass) as well as the net mass of the material (materialNetMass) shall be provided.

 Essential material characteristics that are mandatory within the data model include the use of bio-based materials and their material class (bioBasedClass), as well as the percentage of material weight of each primary and secondary bio-based material (primaryBioBased; secondaryBioBased).
 For secondary bio-based material it can be chosen whether a mass balancing approach was followed or not (isMassBalanced).
-Further information and mass-balancing can be found under B, Accounting for Chain of Custody models.
+Further information on mass-balancing can be found under [*B. Accounting for chain of custody models*](#b-accounting-for-chain-of-custody-models).

 Further, information regarding inorganic/fossil-based materials is required.
 The percentage of primary inorganic/fossil-based material weight (percentageOfMaterialWeight) shall be provided.
 When it comes to secondary material, the percentage of material weight of chemically and mechanically recycled pre-consumer and post-consumer material according to ISO 14021 should be included (percentageOfMaterialWeight).
 Post-Consumer material is divided into two streams: Post consumer material from end-of-life vehicles as well as post consumer from other sources.
 When chemical or mechanical recycling has been applied, it is important to disclose information whether a mass balancing approach was followed (isMassBalanced).